dmonllao/php-ml/docs/machine-learning/neural-network/multilayer-perceptron-classifier.md

 ```

-You can update the learning rate between training runs:
+You can update the learning rate between partialTrain runs:

 ```
 $mlp->setLearningRate(0.1);